Rishabh2724/BreatheESG-Assignment/DECISIONS.md

 # Decisions

 The ambiguities I hit, what I picked, and why.
-Where I'd have asked the PM instead of guessing, I've said so at the bottom.

 ## Architecture